wmd0701/Jupyter-on-Euler/README.md

 login.leonhard.ethz.ch
 ```

-Currently the script runs on Linux and Mac OS X. Windows is not supported as the script is written in bash and uses a Python command.
+Currently the script runs on Linux and Mac OS X. Windows is not supported as the script is written in bash and uses a Python command (even though some cluster users could manage to make the script run under Windows WSL).
 When using a Linux computer, please make sure that xdg-open is installed.
 This package is used to automatically start your default browser.
 You can install it with the command

 CentOS: